Ajay-Chopra/EPL-Trasnfer-Market/README.md

 <img src="https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/Position%20vs.%20Transfer%20Spending%20Plot.png" width="450">

 From a simple visual test, it is easy to see that higher transfer spending is not highly correlated with a better league position.
-In fact, after creating a corrplot for the data, I found that there is only a 0.07 correlation between transfer spending and final league position.
+In fact, after creating a corrplot for the data, I found that there is only a 0.2% correlation between transfer spending and final league position.
 This is not only less than many members of the footballing community would likely suggest, but also far less than it ought to be, given the sums of money spent and the importance placed on trasnfer windows.
 In other words, it seems as if football clubs are often receiving a poor return on their trasnsfer investments.

 ## How Clubs Buy Players ##

-In order to understand where inefficienices arise in the transfer market, one must first understand what criteria clubs use to value players.
+In order to understand where inefficienices arise in the transfer market, one must first understand what criteria clubs use to determine transfer fees.
 I analyze the transfer data set in order to answer this question.

 First, I look at transfer price based on player position.
 The plot is shown below.